munificent/craftinginterpreters/book/local-variables.md

 ^code declare-variable

 This is the point where the compiler records the existence of the variable.
-We only do this for locals, so if we're in the top level global scope, we just bail out.
+We only do this for locals, so if we're in the top-level global scope, we just bail out.
 Because global variables are late bound, the compiler doesn't keep track of which declarations for them it has seen.

 But for local variables, the compiler does need to remember that the variable exists.
-That's what declaring it does -- it adds it to the compiler's list of variables in the current scope, using another new function.
+That's what declaring it does -- it adds it to the compiler's list of variables in the current scope.
+We implement that using another new function.

 ^code add-local